shawn-vision/shawn-vision.github.io/_hydrodynamics/3_vegetation.md

   margin: 18px 0;
   color:#0F172A;
 ">
-The result is a scalable, physics-based link between <strong>flow structure</strong>, <strong>mixing pathways</strong>,
+The result is a scalable, physics-based link between <strong>flow structure</strong>,
-and <strong>contaminant removal efficiency</strong>, validated against empirical data.
+<strong>turbulent mixing</strong>, and <strong>field-scale removal efficiency</strong>,
+validated against empirical data.
 </div>

 ---

 ### What this framework enables

-- **Predictive modeling of vegetated flow profiles and stresses**
+- **Predictive modeling of vegetated flow profiles and shear stresses**
 - **Mechanistic estimates of mixing and transport in canopy flows**
-- **Physics-based design of floating treatment wetlands** for improved removal efficiency
+- **Physics-based design of floating treatment wetlands**
-- **Cross-scale linkage** from canopy turbulence to field-scale contaminant outcomes
+- **Cross-scale linkage** from canopy turbulence to ecosystem-scale performance

 ---